The Global Problem

 Each year, about 200,000 children worldwide are born with folic acid-preventable spina bifida or anencephaly.

-A total of 58 countries are preventing these birth defects through sustained mandatory folic acid fortification, but more than 100 countries do not currently have prevention programs.
-The main problem is that we know mandatory fortification of staple foods with folic acid will prevent almost all of these birth defects, but we are preventing only about 15% of them globally.
+As of 2017, a total of 59 countries are preventing these birth defects through sustained mandatory folic acid fortification, but more than 100 countries do not currently have prevention programs.
+The main problem is that we know mandatory fortification of staple foods with folic acid will prevent almost all of these birth defects, but we are preventing only about 18% of them globally.

 The report below which was published by the Center for Spina Bifida Prevention presents the global status of prevention: